Math Wheels for Note-taking?

 Pinterest

-I’m sure you use a variety of task card activities and review activities in your elementary or middle school classroom, but have you ever used Footloose activities?
+I’m sure you use a variety of task card activities and games in your middle school or upper elementary math classroom, but have you ever used Footloose activities?

 I’ve mentioned the activity in my blog posts before, but have never really explained it on this blog (I did on my old one, over 5 years ago), so unless you’ve used one of my Footloose activities in your classroom, you might not know how it works.

-2. Students receive a Footloose grid (there’s one on the desk in the picture).
+2. Students receive a Footloose grid (pictured in the images).

 3. Each student is given a card to start with, and the extras are placed around the room.